outline/rich-markdown-editor/README.md

 This callback allows overriding of the [inbuilt renderNode](https://github.com/outline/rich-markdown-editor/blob/master/src/nodes.js) – if a component is returned from the callback then it will be used instead of the default implementation.
 See the [Slate documentation](https://docs.slatejs.org/guides/rendering#nodes-and-marks) for an example.

+#### `renderPlaceholder`

+This callback allows overriding of the [inbuilt renderPlaceholder](https://github.com/outline/rich-markdown-editor/blob/master/src/index.js) – if a callback is provided then it will be used instead of the default implementation.
+See the [Slate documentation](https://docs.slatejs.org/guides/rendering#placeholders) for an example.

 ## Contributing